AhmadMHawwash/10xarch/README.md

-# 10×arch
+# 10×arch 🏗️

 A modern web application for learning and practicing system design concepts.
 Built with the T3 Stack.

-## Our Mission
+## Our Mission 🌟

 This project is part of a charitable initiative.
-All profits generated from commercial use of this software will be donated to charitable causes.
-We believe in making technology education accessible while giving back to society.
+All profits generated from commercial use of this software will be donated to Children of Palestine through trusted organisations.

-## Features
+## Features ✨

 - Interactive system design learning environment
 - Modern tech stack with Next.js, Drizzle, and Tailwind CSS
 - Type-safe API with tRPC
 - Comprehensive testing setup with Vitest

-## Tech Stack
+## Tech Stack 💻

 - [Next.js](https://nextjs.org) - React framework
 - [Drizzle](https://orm.drizzle.team) - TypeScript ORM